felixdorn/nest/README.md

 ## Lists

-A list contains one or many literals such as `monday` or `1:00` and these are seperated with commas or the word `and`.
+A list contains one or many literals such as `monday` or `1:00` and these are separated with commas or the word `and`.

 ```
 monday, saturday and sunday